ARosenswie/DengAI_final/README.md

 3. Separate the train/test data into different files for each city.

 4. Do an Exploratory Data Analysis, understanding all the data, and choosing which features would make the best impact within the model:
-  - Temperature from reanalysis were droped as they are simulated and there are observed data from station;
+  - Temperature from reanalysis were dropped due to them being simulated, wheras we used observed data from stations;
-  - Precipitation from reanalysis were droped for the same reason, and as satelites contains many assumptions, were also dropped.
-We kept the data from station;
+  - Precipitation from reanalysis was dropped for the same reason, alongside satelites which contain many assumptions.
+We kept the observed data from station observations;
   - Relative Humidity and specific Humidity were kept;
   - All NDVIs were kept.
 While San Juan presents a mix of ocean and bare soil, Iquitos has more of a sparse vegetation.

 5. Fill missing values with the average from the above and below dataframe cells.

-6. Calculate and apply thresholds for quantiles of 97.5% in cases of outliers.
+6. Calculate and apply thresholds for quantiles of 97.5% in the event of outliers.

 7. Transform values of the features for values close to 0.